1921 United Kingdom census: Release

 The Scottish release of the census which took place on 30 November 2022 to the database ScotlandsPeople was similarly linked to the aftermath of the First World War and Spanish Flu pandemic.
 For instance, the population had seen its smallest decade-on-decade increase since the first census in 1801 with the male population seeing a much smaller increase than the female one.
 In the context of industrial unrest, it was noted that significant numbers of soldiers were stationed near collieries.
 In a more long-term demographic trend, the number of people listed as being able to speak Scottish Gaelic only or being bilingual had fallen significantly since 1911.
 Unlike in England and Wales, the original census forms filled in by responders were destroyed when the census was tabulated, so the kind of additional comments added by members of the public which were seen in the English and Welsh release are not available in the Scottish one.

+The census results for Northern Ireland will not be released as the records have been lost, presumed destroyed at some point during World War II.
+Both NIRSA (Northern Ireland Statistics and Research Agency) and PRONI have acknowledged they never received the paperwork and do not know where it is.
+This census would have been tremendously valuable as it would be the first census of new polity of Northern Ireland.
+The next census returns to be released by PRONI for Northern Ireland date from 1937, and will be released around 2037 or early 2038.